h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are some jQuery specific optimizations you can implement?
 * What does `.end()` do?
 * Name 4 different values you can pass to the jQuery method.
-  * Selector (string), HTML (string), Callback (function), HTMLElement, object, array, element array, jQuery Object etc.
+  * Selector (string), HTML (string), Callback (function), HTML element, object, array, element array, jQuery Object, etc.
 * What is the difference between `.get()`, `[]`, and `.eq()`?

 ####[[⬆]](#toc) <a name='jscode'>Code Questions:</a>